wing5wong/artisan-whs-static/source/_courses/MGC3.md

   - "91573"
   - "91578"
   - "91579"
-notes: >-
-  1. Students need a graphics calculator for this course.
+notes: 1.
+Students need a graphics calculator for this course.
 2. Students wanting to do scholarship calculus must take MTA3 and MGC3
-course_fees:
+course_fees: null
 ue_approved: true
+endorsement: true
 ---
 To improve the skills of analysis and problem solving for students who are likely to study mathematics, technical subjects or the physical sciences at a tertiary level.
 Expressing real life problems involving rates of change, area and volumes in mathematical terms and using the skills studied to solve these problems.